y1ngyang/Networking-Fundamentals-from-Akamai-Technical-Academy/README.md

 # Networking-Fundamentals-from-Akamai-Technical-Academy
+Upon course completion, your capstone project is to create a SOHO network using packet tracer and a presentation.
+Packet tracer files are .pka.
+The packet tracer version used was 8.2.2.
+Pre-requisite:
+Cisco Packet Tracer
+You can download Cico's packet tracer in Skills for all: https://skillsforall.com/learningcollections/cisco-packet-tracer?courseLang=en-US
+Note URL are subject to change.

+In the Akamai Capstone Soho Network file you will see the following:
+SOHO_Network_Capstone_Akamai_GE.pkt: the packet tracer file you need to open in packet tracer.
+Capstone_SOHO_Network_Design_Presentation: file this has the power point presentation.
+Configs: Configs from some network devices.
+website: files used to configure the basic website
+images: I needed these as proof of certain deliverables.

-master network theory, internet infrasture, basic network security, management and troubleshooting.
+This course guides you to master network theory, internet infrasture, basic network security, management and troubleshooting.

 Networking Fundamentals Syllabus
 by Akamai Technologies, Inc.